Last revised: February 2025

 This Policy is not intended to discourage anyone from exercising rights pursuant to human rights legislation or pursuant to any other law.

 This Policy shall not be used to undermine others through the making of frivolous or vexatious complaints.
-Claims of harassment or violence which are made in bad faith may result in disciplinary action taken against the complainant.
+Claims of harassment or violence which are made in bad faith may result in disciplinary action being taken against the complainant(s).

 Any individual who believes they have been the subject of a reprisal may make a complaint under this Policy.

-A substantiated complaint or reprisal will result in appropriate corrective action up to and including termination of employment for those found to have acted in violation of the Policy.
+A substantiated complaint or reprisal will result in appropriate corrective action for those found to have acted in violation of the Policy.

-In addition to the complaint process outlined above, the Union has taken a number of measures and procedures to minimize the risk of workplace violence and to provide a safe and healthy work environment for staff as follows:
+In addition to the complaint process outlined above, the Union continues to take a number of measures and procedures to minimize the risk of workplace harassment and violence and to provide a safe and healthy work environment for staff, which are outlined below.

 International Union’s Responsibilities